LEARN

 Michael Margolis

-Michael joined GV in 2010 as the venture industry’s first UX research partner.
-He has conducted 300 research sprints for GV startups in security, healthcare, biotech, medical devices, developer tools, apparel, food, women’s health, transportation, insurance, and ecommerce.
-As a UX researcher with over 30 years of experience, Michael has boosted conversion, tested new concepts, streamlined workflows, and evangelized user research to hundreds of companies.
-Before GV, Michael held roles at Google, Walmart, Electronic Arts, AOL, and more.
+Michael helps mission-driven companies and non-profits test value props and identify their ideal target customers at startup speed.
+At Google Ventures, Michael conducted over 300 research sprints for startups in security, healthcare, biotech, medical devices, developer tools, apparel, food, women’s health, transportation, insurance, and ecommerce.
+He helped develop Design Sprints and Bullseye Customer Sprints.
+A UX researcher with over 30 years of experience, Michael has boosted conversion, tested new concepts, streamlined workflows, and evangelized user research to hundreds of companies.
+Before GV, Michael held roles at Google, Walmart, Electronic Arts, and AOL.

 LinkedIn Icon